ebarped/kubeswap/README.md

 - Compress the db into a single file, to enable
   - simplicity: the user has a single file with all the database, not a directory
   - backup/restore: easier to backup, restore or move between machines
-- Move all the complexity of the interactive list into the tui internal package
 - Cleanup! like a lot...
 - Performance (we can just copy files if we know the name, not creating a kubeconfig.Kubeconfig etc etc...)

-# Simplify?
-Maybe just have 2 commands:
-- kubeswap: get all the kubeconfigs from $HOME/.kube, show the list and let you select one
-- kubeswap <name>: use the kubeconfig referenced by filename
-- Later we can expand adding the db to backup/restore and easily move all kubeconfigs from one machine to another